ajmas/OpenPlanetMaps/README.md

 Installation
 ------------

-Follow the steps in the [Read Me](installation/README.md), int the installer folder.
+Requirements:

+  - Python
+    - provides the execution environment
+  - Imagemagick
+    - provides convert command, used by `tile_generator.py`
+  - GDAL
+    - provides ogr2ogr, used by `kmz2geojson.py`

+You'll need to run the installer/install.py Python script, first ensuring you have at least 10GB of storage, for both downloaded files and generated tiles.

+Check the installer/config.json for installation paths.
 This will result in a folder containing the basic viewer and the generated tiles.
 This will take some time, as the source files can be large.

 Contribution & Collaboration